Do you have more than 15 leases? Most CFOs then experience these five problems when dealing with the requirements of IFRS 16.

 Do you use spreadsheets to handle compliance with leases covered by the requirements of IFRS 16?
 How do you organize and maintain all the details related to depreciation, interest rate, currency, calculation method, note requirements - and more?

 We have helped several hundred companies in the Nordic region meet IFRS 16 requirements and, at the same time, streamline reporting.
-Most people have tried to use Excel to solve the challenges.
+Most companies have tried to use Excel to solve the challenges.
 We went through this topic recently in one of our Webinar Excel vs Lease Accounting Software.

-There are at least five problems which CFO’s and finance departments encounter when trying to use Excel:
+There are at least 5 problems which CFO’s and finance departments encounter when trying to use Excel.

 There is seldom a spreadsheet that isn’t built on the detailed knowledge of one or two people.
 IFRS 16 involves many complicated calculations.
 Even larger companies are vulnerable to personal mistakes or the absence of key people for extended periods.